maierfelix/nvk/README.md

 ## Binding Code Generator:

 The Generator generates C++ code from a `vk.xml` specification file.
 It first converts the XML file into an [AST](https://raw.githubusercontent.com/maierfelix/nvk/master/generated/1.1.92/ast.json), which is then used by the code generator.
-Currently a total of `~170.000` lines of code get generated, where `~110.000` lines are C++ code.
+Currently a total of `~180.000` lines of code get generated, where `~100.000` lines are C++ code.

-If you're interested in what a generated file look like, checkout [`calls.h`](https://github.com/maierfelix/nvk/blob/master/generated/1.1.92/src/calls.h) or [`VkGraphicsPipelineCreateInfo.cpp`](https://github.com/maierfelix/nvk/blob/master/generated/1.1.92/src/VkGraphicsPipelineCreateInfo.cpp)

 ## HTML, CSS based UIs